makusan8/provisioning-homelab-kvm-terraform-ansible/README.md

 ```

 ```
-# show will give more details about what have been applied/created
+# this will give more details about what have been applied or created
 terraform show

 # libvirt_volume.debian-disk: